 - Be aware of the dangers of opening multiple credit lines.
 That signifies risk – as chances are, a new credit line means you are looking to spend more.

 - Check your credit report for errors.
 They do happen!
-Check up on late payments to be sure they were truly missed.
+For example, verify any late payments to ensure they were truly missed.

 - Seek out new quotes when your credit score changes.
 Your rates could improve!